 This research is funded by the Fundação para a Ciência e Tecnologia, is part of the R2C2 research group (Resources, Restoration, Connectivity and Climate) and is supervised by Professor Rita Castilho (CCMAR/UAlg) and Richard Sears (Mingan Island Cetacean Study ).

-The fieldwork is supported by several students from the Masters in Marine Biology at the University of Algarve, at the Faculty of Marine and Environmental Sciences at the University of Algarve, «who participate in the observations of the maritime-tourist company Ocean Vibes, which has been instrumental in access to the sea, of the National Maritime Authority (which granted access to the farol), CP – Comboios de Portugal, in transporting the researchers and finally RAAlg (Rede de Arrojamentos do Algarve)».
+The fieldwork is supported by several students from the Masters in Marine Biology at the University of Algarve, from the Faculty of Marine and Environmental Sciences at the University of Algarve, «who participate in the observations of the maritime-tourism company Ocean Vibes, which has been instrumental in providing access to the sea, the National Maritime Authority (which granted access to the lighthouse), CP – Comboios de Portugal, in transporting the researchers and finally RAAlg (Algarve Stranding Network)».

 Comments